PM-Notes/How-To-Github/README.md

 Acc Type | Differences
 ------------|---------------------------------------------
 GitHub Free | Less granular permissions and features.
-But cheap :smile:
+But pretty cheap!
 GitHub Enterprise | More granular permissions and features, multiple approvers, advanced tools and insights.

 ## How to Access & Manage Git Repositories